DarkQA: Benchmarking Vision-Language Models on Visual-Primitive Question Answering in Low-Light Indoor Scenes: EXPERIMENTS

 \section{EXPERIMENTS}

-In this section, we describe our experimental settings and provide quantitative evaluation results of various VLMs on DarkEQA, along with an analysis of the effects of illumination degradation, noise injection, and LLIE models used as a pre-processing module.
+In this section, we describe our experimental settings and provide quantitative evaluation results of various VLMs on \yohan{DarkQA, along with VLMs performance on DarkQA, validation of physics-motivated low-light synthesis pipeline, and open-ended question anwering evaluation.}